prise-3d/Behavioral-online-study/DOCUMENTATION.md

 ## Description

-This website can let you create and manage your own experiments using Python as backend.
+This website allows you to create and manage your own psychophysical experiments using Python as a backend.

-Why such application ?
-A lot of experimental development are done in Python, you can quickly include it and create your experiments.
+Why such an application?
+Many experimental developments are done in Python, you can quickly include libraries and/or features developed in Python to create your experiments.

-For a better understanding of this documentation, the user is invited to take a minimal knowledge of the use of the Django framework: [django documentation](https://docs.djangoproject.com/en/3.2/).
+For a better understanding of this documentation, the user is invited to have a minimal knowledge of the use of the Django : [Django documentation](https://docs.djangoproject.com/en/3.2/).

 ## Explanations

-The `expe` module is the django app created for managing experiments.
+The `expe` module is the Django app created for managing experiments.

 Main app folders:
-- `expe/config.py`: contains the main variables used by website, save experiments content and experiments configuration;
+- `expe/config.py`: contains the main variables used by the website, to save the content of the experiments and the configuration of the experiments;
-- `expe/views.py`: is django app file used for enable routes of website;
+- `expe/views.py`: is the Django application file used to activate the website routes;
 - `expe/expes/run.py`: contains **run_{expe_name}** functions in order to launch dynamically step of experiments;
-- `expe/expes/classes`: is folder which contains all the necessary Python classes for experiments;
+- `expe/expes/classes`: contains **run_{expe_name}** functions to dynamically launch experimental steps;
-- `expe/expes/templates`: is folder which contains all `.html` template with Django scripting variables displayed;
+- `expe/expes/templates`: is the folder that contains all `.html' templates with Django script variables displayed;
-- `expe/expes/urls.py`: bind the url routes with `views.py` functions (POST or GET methods).
+- `expe/expes/urls.py`: binds url routes with `views.py` functions (POST or GET methods).

 Other folders:
-- `static`: contains `css`, `js` and usefull static resources for website such as images;
+- `static`: contains static resources useful for the website, such as images, as well as "css" and "js" resources;
-- `media`: generated experiment files such as log file, saved model Quest+ state binary file when users pass experiments.
+- `media`: generated experiment files, such as the log file, the Quest+ model status binary file recorded when users pass experiments.

-**Note**: We will discuss in more detail the subtleties of using javascript and Django request and session variables.
+**Note**: We will discuss in more detail the subtleties of using javascript and Django's request and session variables.

 ## Create your own experiments

 ### 1. Experience configuration

-Let's start with the `expe/config.py` python file.
-As explained earlier, this file contains experiments configuration.
-The variable `expes_configuration` is the dictionnary which declares all information of experiments.
+Let's start with the python file `expe/config.py`.
+As explained earlier, this file contains the configuration of the experiments.
+The `expes_config` variable is the dictionary that declares all the information for the experiments.

-An overview of the `quest_example` key experiment configuration:
+An overview of the configuration of the `quest_example` experiment:

 ```python
 'quest_example':{